 What to expect during a mediation

-You can watch Trish's video to get a sense of what a mediation looks like and how the process works.
+Watch Trish's video to get a sense of how the mediation process works

 Preparing for a mediation